Hi! I'm Florencia.

-Hi!
-I'm Florencia, a Kitchen Activist.
-I'm also a trained researcher at the University of Chicago’s Harris School of Public Policy, activist, educator, mother, and Founder/Program Director of the Pesticide Free Soil Project.
+I am an author and Kitchen Activist.
+I'm also a trained researcher at the University of Chicago’s Harris School of Public Policy, activist, educator, mother, and Founder/Program Director of the Pesticide Free Soil Project, a program of The Encampment for Citizenship.

 My entry into water conservation began shortly after giving birth to my youngest child.
 I found an article in the Los Angeles Times with tips for saving water during the drought.
 “Take shorter showers,” the ad read; it inspired my idea to sell shower timers.
 “You can save 2500 gallons of water in one year if you shorten your long shower by 4 minutes,” I told potential customers.
 I sold 80,000 shower timers.
 After I learned we each eat anywhere between 500-1300 gallons of water daily, I knew I was in the wrong room of the house.